mlcommons/ck/README.md

-CK - knowledge management and predictive analytics for everyone
+CK - collaborative knowledge management and predictive analytics for everyone

 Introduction
 ============